You wouldn’t leave your loved ones without financial support when you die, so why take the risk when you’re alive?

 When we are three times more likely to suffer a serious illness or injury that makes us unable to worth, rather than die, can we really afford not to have Income Protection Insurance?
-Income Protection is paid out in monthly instalments of 50 to 70 per cent of your normal monthly income to protect you until you return to work or retire, until death, or until the policy term ends.
+Income Protection is paid out in monthly instalments of 50 to 70 per cent of your normal monthly income to protect you until you return to work or retire, until death, or until the policy term ends, says the expert from Procom Insurance Company Kendall Fl.
 In this way, it’s a vital financial safety-net to provide for your family if you are injured or ill and unable to work.

 Life Insurance or Income Protection?